mbeddr/mps-platform-docs/src/doc/docs/mbeddr/big_project.md

     Solutions: 305
     Devkits: 22
    ```
-4. Open project `mbeddr.core\tools\BigProject` with MPS
+4. Open project `mbeddr.core\tools\BigProject` with MPS.
 5. When the migration wizard starts automatically, execute migrations, otherwise
-    1. Check for the popup "Migration suspended" in the right bottom corner.
-It tells you, which languages aren't built /deployed
+    1. Check for the popup *Migration suspended* in the right bottom corner.
+It tells you, which languages aren't built /deployed.
     2. Build or rebuild all languages in that list.
 Usually, MPS must build all languages and a set of solutions for the wizard to start automatically.